 3. Anti-inflammatory Drugs

-Surgery is an extreme measure for extreme cases of ulcerative colitis (UC).
-These surgeries can often totally eliminate UC, but require part or all of the lower intestine and rectum to be removed.
+Surgery is an extreme treatment option for severe cases of ulcerative colitis (UC).
+These surgeries can often totally eliminate the condition but require part or all of the lower intestine and rectum to be removed.

 5. Dietary Changes

 Because your diet plays such a vital role in physical and mental health, some people change their diets to help reduce ulcer symptoms.
 Foods that are highly acidic can aggravate ulcers, so it’s important to avoid citrus juices or products with vinegar in them.

 Changing your diet, of course, is part of the bigger picture of changing your lifestyle to manage ulcers, as the following suggests…